 US presidential hopeful to deliver speech on US-European ties as he seeks to boost his foreign-policy credentials.

-According to Saturday’s British media reports, Brown is facing mounting calls from his Labour party colleagues to resign, after a third crushing by-election defeat in as many months on Thursday.
+British media reports on Saturday said Brown was facing mounting calls from his Labour Party colleagues to quit, after a third crushing by-election defeat in as many months on Thursday and polling plunged to new lows.

-The Independent newspaper said on Saturday it was a bad time for Brown to meet “arguably the world’s most popular politician”.
+The Independent newspaper said it was a bad time for him to meet “arguably the world’s most popular politician”.

-Obama’s national security adviser, Wendy Morigi, said late on Friday that the Illinois senator had enjoyed his previous discussions with Brown, whom he met in Washington in May with McCain.
+Obama’s national security adviser, Wendy Morigi, said late on Friday that the Illinois senator had enjoyed his previous discussions with Brown, whom he met in Washington in May with his Republican Party rival, John McCain.

 Talks with Blair and Cameron – whom Obama may have to deal with if Brown goes and he becomes the first African-American US president – will be on “shared challenges” in energy, climate change and the global economy, she said.